agaffar74/Console-Finances/README.md

 - The greatest increase in profits (date and amount) over the entire period and

 - The greatest decrease in losses (date and amount) over the entire period.

+# Setup/Installation
+- Cloned the repository to Github
+- The outcome displays in browser console